TorbFoundry/torb/README.md

 If you just want to have the image locally and skip pushing to a registry you can change registry to `local`.
 This is useful is you're running a kubernetes cluster that can read your local docker images like the cluster that can be enabled with Docker Destkop on mac and wsl.

 If you're running a kubernetes cluster on a remote server you will need to make sure the appropriate registry is configured here and that you are authenticated to it as this will also be used to pull the image on your cluster later on.

 **Note: If you're using Minikube you will either need to use remote registry or load the local image with `minikube image load <IMAGE_NAME>`**

 To build your stack run

     torb stack build stack.yaml

+**Note: If your image registry is a separate locally hosted service like the one found in our quickstart stack you will need to pass `--local-hosted-registry`

 Expect the first build to take some time as this will be building the docker images from scratch.